virgiliud/scrollClass.js/README.md

 # scrollClass.js

-A simple jQuery plugin for adding classes to elements when they are scrolled into view and invoking callbacks.
+A simple jQuery plugin for adding classes to elements when they are scrolled into view.
+Use it to add custom CSS3 animations on scroll or to invoke callbacks for other purposes.
+The plugin aims to be easy to use, flexible, and light.

 [View Demo](http://www.virgiliudiaconu.com/work/scroll-class/)